christopherromo/chit-chatty/README.md

    - Adjusted AI prompting and AI logic overall
       - Combined both functions into one function
       - Parsing logic/regex updated
-      - AI now gives more than just questions. (sentences, phrases, questions, words, etc)
+      - AI now gives more than just questions (sentences, phrases, questions, words, etc)
       - Also generates title and description
    - Fixed Next Quiz logic.
 The button becomes active only when a quiz is generated or not completed
    - Added attributes to the Quiz model for tracking